scottaw66/scottwillsey/src/content/posts/astro-templates-json.md

 </Base>
 ```

+The text that is the whole point of the page, namely the items that I use that I wish to present, are just more stuff in a sea of rendering implementation.

-You can see for yourself how un-fun that is to add new items to or edit existing ones.
-I have to carefully trawl through everything and make sure I’m not messing up nested divs and all kinds of junk.
+You can see for yourself how un-fun it would be to add new items to or edit existing ones.
+It requires carefully trawling through everything and make sure I’m not messing up nested divs and all kinds of junk.
 Even with VSCode’s code folding and syntax highlighting, it’s still ugly and nightmarish.

+Let's fix this mess by breaking out the data from the drawing, so to speak.

 ## The Modifications